parveen2002p/OS_Custom_Linux_Shell/README.md

 # OS_Custom_Linux_Shell
-Implemented a custom shell having 8 different commands to execute using POSIX threads &amp; system calls.
-With error handling and 2 flags for each command.
+Developed a custom shell having 8 different commands to execute using POSIX threads & system calls.
+This shell implementation includes error handling, and each command is accompanied by 2 flags.

 Refer to the documentation for more details & test cases.